plan-net/kodo-core/README.md

 ## kodosumi core package

-The kodosumi framework is under development.pip
+The kodosumi framework is under development.

+### kodosumi api documentation

+The Swagger UI is reachable via the /docs endpoint

 ### kodosumi api documentation